 From July through September you can visit this island as it is an ideal time.
 Also, you can opt from months between October and March as well, as the weather remains quite pleasant.

 Majuli is currently set amidst the mighty Brahmaputra River.
 It is known as the oldest and largest river island in the world.
 According to the geographical and literary account, it can be considered that Majuli took his island’s shape before the 13th century, prior to the arrival of Shukhapa Clan in the year 1228.
 Earlier, it was known as Dihing.

-Auniati Satra.
-Known for its Apsara and Paalnaam dance, this center was established by Niranjan Pathakdeva and features a wide number of collection of old Assamese utensils, jewellery, and handicrafts.
+4. Auniati Satra.
+Known for its Apsara and Paalnaam dance, this centre was established by Niranjan Pathakdeva and features a wide number of collection of old Assamese utensils, jewellery, and handicrafts.

 Road.
 Majuli Island is well-connected to the major cities of Assam and Guwahati.
 One can take National Highway 17 and 715 , then Nimati Ghat - Jorhat Road/Nimati Ghat Road to Kamalabari - Nimati Ferry service to reach Majuli Island.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here